(fills one 12 piece candy mold)

 3/4 cup cacao butter chucks

-1/8 tsp pink Himalayan salt (or more if you want a salty chocolate.
+1/8 tsp salt (or more if you want a salty chocolate.
 But be aware, a little goes a long way!)

-1/3 cup optional base: crushed or whole goji berries, a pinch of rock salt, raw nuts or seeds, or hemp hearts
+1/3 cup optional base: crushed or whole dried berries, a pinch of rock salt, nuts or seeds

 - Make a bain-marie (hot water bath/double broiler) by filling a frying pan half way with water and placing a heat-safe glass bowl or sauce pan in the frying pan.
 Try to not let any water get into the sauce pan as it can ruin the consistency of the chocolates.
 On a low heat, slowing warm the water.